SanikaUddhavHawale/Roof/README.md

 ﻿# React Machine Test - KAP Softech

-# StayVista – Hospitality & Luxury Stays Website
+# Roof – Hospitality & Luxury Stays Website

 A modern hospitality web application inspired by platforms like StayVista and Lohono.
 Built using React, Bootstrap, and modern frontend practices.